X-lab-3D/swiftmhc/README.md

 swiftmhc_predict -B1 model.pth table.csv preprocessed_mhcs.hdf5 results/
 ```

+The output `results` directory will contain a HDF5 file, holding the structures.
+Use the `swiftmhc_hdf5_to_pdb` script to convert the structures to PDB format.

-The data directory contains a preprocessed hdf5 file for the HLA-A*02:01 allele.
+The data directory contains a preprocessed hdf5 file for the HLA-A*02:01 allele, that can be used as input to the `swiftmhc_predict` script.

 Run `swiftmhc_predict --help` for details.